tonantr/python-p4-sending-get-requests/README.md

 - Create a request to a remote resource.
 - Handle the response.
-- Learn how to parse JSON.
+- Learn how to parse JSON...

 ***